-Yet about 6 months ago I started noticing a decline in the happiness it brought me and this wasn’t because of the lack of love or lovely people, but because online trolling & hate seems to go so rife on my account sometimes I just honestly don’t know how to deal with it.
-Sometimes those words linger like a bad taste in my mouth, sometimes it does affect me more than I would like.
-I am human and consistent online abuse isn’t okay and while I do my best to use the tools Instagram has to deal with these issues (such as the block option) as well as my own self care strategies, The negative aspects of all social media apps can make me feel run down.
+A huge reason I get burnt out online is because trolling & hate is rife on my account.
+While I do my best to use the tools Instagram has to deal with these issues (such as the block option) as well as my own self care strategies, The negative aspects of all social media apps can make me feel run down.

 I love my phone, I really do, sometimes I worry that I maybe love it too much.
 I never seem to be able to put that elusive screen down.
-Emails, Work, Blogging, Facebook, Twitter, Instagram, Text Message REPEAT.
+Emails, Work, Blogging, Facebook, Twitter, Instagram, Reply to Text Message RINSE & REPEAT.
 Sound Familiar?
 So how do I deal?
 When I feel really weighed down and like social media isn’t serving me anymore I detox.
 Detoxes are a great way to step back and really re-define your relationship with technology and social media in particular.
 Catch yourself thinking maybe I need a break? but can’t step away from the bright screen and double tapping, Here are a few red flags that might mean you should think about taking a instant insta-cation!
 No matter whether you have 5 followers, 1 million followers or simply a private ‘friends only’ social media here are some things to look out for that may indicate you need a break..

-RED FLAG : Are you being bullied, trolled or online harassed?
+RED FLAG 1 : Are you being bullied, trolled or harassed online?

-Before you detox because of this reason please know, firstly this isn’t your fault.
-If I could offer up a decent reason of why people are so horrible, apart that they are probably unhappy sad little monsters I would – but please know you do not have to disconnect as your first option when it comes to online bullying and harassment.
-You have legal rights, if someone you know or someone is repeatedly harassing you and has their private information for the world to see you can take it to the authorities.
-If you are a teen or even an adult please tell your parents, teachers, partner, friend or someone you trust you do not have to go through this alone.
-Just because it is online does not mean it is not illegal or less harmful than physical bullying.
-You can also block people many social media sites have this option.
-Do not feel ashamed in blocking and deleting people who are harmful to you – you do not owe anyone anything.
-Regardless of if you know them or they are a stranger.
+Before you detox because of this reason please know straight up: THIS IS NOT YOUR FAULT.
+If I could offer up a decent reason of why people are so horrible I would.
+Please know you do not have to disconnect as your first option when it comes to online bullying and harassment.
+You have legal rights, if someone you know or someone is repeatedly harassing you, you can take it to the authorities.
+If you are a teen or even an adult please tell your parents, teachers, partner, friend or someone you trust because you do not have to go through this alone.
+Just because it is online does not mean it is not illegal or less harmful than any other type of bullying.
+You can also block people and delete comments most social media sites have blocking options in place.
+Do not feel ashamed in blocking and deleting people who are harmful to you.
+You do not owe anyone anything.
+Regardless if you know them or they are a stranger.

 Where a detox may be helpful in this circumstance is for someone like me who has hundreds of trolling messages and comments weekly often by anonymous untraceable accounts a detox can re-charge your batteries and blocking fingers.
 You can disable your account which is what I do.
 I do this to make sure no further activity happens while I am away and I usually give my password to my partner so I don’t cave and re-login asap.
-Detox also doesn’t have to mean a full delete, a detox could be putting your phone down for a couple of hours to go outside or to meet up with a friend.
+Detox also doesn’t have to mean a full delete, a detox could be putting your phone down for a couple of hours to go outside or to meet up with a friend for coffee.
 There is no right or wrong time limit.
 As long as you are having a balance that feels right to you – you are winning!

 Do you ever envy stalk and reacquaint yourself with the Jelly-Monster?
-This silly monster lets us believe that girl you once went to school with does spend every day on yacht with champagne even if it is her dads friends yacht that she went on 2 months ago and usually spends most days working her ass off just like you.
-The scary thing about social media is the pressure to present your account in the best light.
-Trust me that girl you follow with the slay makeup skills doesn’t mean you’re ugly and if that other girls confidence doesn’t inspire you it just makes you feel diminished perhaps consider the unfollow button.
-The FOMO & comparison game on Instagram is rife.
+This silly monster lets us believe, that girl you went to school with really does spend every day on yacht with champagne even if it is her dads friends yacht that she went on 2 months ago and usually spends most days working her ass off just like you.
+The scary thing about social media is the pressure to present your account in the best light possible.
+Trust me that girl you follow with the slay makeup skills doesn’t mean you’re ugly and if that other girls confidence doesn’t inspire you and it just makes you feel diminished perhaps consider the unfollow button.
+The FOMO (Fear of Missing Out) & comparison game on Instagram is rife.

-Where a detox is needed, you might need to disconnect if it seems that every where you turn on social media you find your spirit dwindling and your comparison running high.
-Just DISABLE and come back to it with more energy, clarity and most importantly self love.
-Social media can be a lot of social media is deceiving angles, good lighting and imitates life somewhat of a fake alternate reality.
-Find yourself accounts that resonate with you and inspire you, anything that makes you feel like shit isn’t going to push you to be happy.
+Where you might benefit from a detox is if you feel that every where you turn on social media you find your spirit dwindling and your comparison running high.
+Just DISABLE or delete the app and come back to it with more energy, clarity and most importantly self love.
+Social media can be a lot of deceiving angles, good lighting and it imitates life it is not reality.
+Find yourself accounts that resonate with you and inspire you.
+Anything that makes you feel like shit isn’t going to push you to be happy.
+So unfollow…. doooo it!

-This red flag is always really apparent on Facebook for me, some how all of the pages I liked in 2011 are really now backfiring.
+This red flag is always really apparent on Facebook for me, some how all of the pages I liked in 2010 are now really backfiring.
 The amount of spam, crap content, scare mongering, trashy articles and the truly awful things happening in the world compile on me like a social media dump.
-BOOM 10 minutes in I am convinced this world is only full of utter crap things.
+BOOM 10 minutes in I am convinced this world is only full of utter crap.

 If you ever have the fleeting thought of ‘I hope a lot of people liked my picture’ STEP AWAY FROM THE PHONE.
 Instant short lived gratification we receive from likes, tweets, follows etc can somewhat take on a leveling up feeling.
-Listen you are not PLAYING social media you hopefully should be using it as escapism (Hello stalking clothes companies I love), connecting with others, following people or things you find interesting and using it to enrich your day to day not stunt it.
+Listen you are not PLAYING social media you hopefully should be using it as escapism (Like watching cat videos), connecting with others, following people or things you find interesting and using it to enrich your day to day not stunt it.

 If you feel crappy because you don’t get any likes or as many likes as someone else (Revisit the comparing Red Flag you just read) ask yourself how is your worth tied into that false response?
 It is mighty wonderful when people support and love what you put out into the world, but lack of it doesn’t and shouldn’t diminish your self worth.